-Many allergens and allergy triggers, such as dust mites, mold, and mildew, favor humid environments.
-Rooms where water is used or that contain poor air circulation, like bathrooms, laundry rooms, and basements, may be especially prone to harboring allergy causing substances, which can spread throughout a house.
-A dehumidifier can help decrease the moisture that supports allergen growth, improving air quality and helping to prevent some types of bacteria and virus growth as well.
+Many allergens and allergy triggers favor humid environments, such as dust mites, mold, and mildew.
+Rooms where water is used or that contain poor air circulation, like bathrooms, laundry rooms, and basements, may be especially prone to harboring allergy-causing substances, which can spread throughout a house.
+A dehumidifier can help decrease the moisture that supports allergen growth, improving air quality and helping to prevent some types of bacteria and virus growth, too.

-5. Reduces energy costs - A dehumidifier may help control energy costs by helping your air conditioner work more efficiently.
-Because a dehumidifier works to remove moisture from the air, it means your air conditioner likely doesn't have to work as hard to maintain a comfortable temperature, saving energy use as well as wear and tear on your cooling equipment.
+Another benefit of a dehumidifier is that it may control energy costs by helping your air conditioner work more efficiently.
+When it comes to a dehumidifier vs. an air conditioner, the air conditioner’s primary job is to cool the air, with moisture removal as an added benefit.
+Because a dehumidifier’s entire job is to remove moisture from the air, it means your air conditioner likely doesn't have to work as hard to maintain a comfortable temperature, saving energy use as well as wear and tear on your cooling equipment.

 Humidifiers aren’t designed to cool the air; they just to take the moisture out.
 However, you can purchase air conditioner/humidifier hybrids—usually portable units—that can do the job of both.